Financial assistance programs Washington.

 Find how to get financial help as well as free stuff.
-Locate resources including food, rental or energy bill assistance and free health care, in all cities and counties in Washington listed below, including Seattle and Spokane.
+Locate resources including food, rental or energy bill assistance and housing programs in all cities and counties in Washington listed below, including Seattle and Spokane.
 Get grant money to help with bills, free items, government cash assistance or gasoline cards and more in your community.
 Apply for financial help near you in WA from programs below.

 Tenant Based Rental Assistance (TBRA)

-The TBRA Rental Assistance Program provides low-income and struggling households with security and utility deposits, and will help also them with paying up to 12 months of rent.
+The TBRA Rental Assistance Program provides low-income and struggling households with security and utility deposit help.
+It will also help them with paying up to 12 months of rent.
 There is also financial aid available for homeless and families in transition.
 Call a community action agency for details, or find additional ways to get help with rent.

-Medicaid, also commonly called Apple or Basic Basic Health is a Washington state-sponsored program that provides low-cost health care coverage and insurance through private health plans.
+Medicaid, also commonly called Apple or Basic Basic Health is a Washington state-sponsored program that provides low-cost health care coverage and government insurance through private health plans.
 It can cover dental as well, and is for low income and working poor families.
 It is very affordable government healthcare coverage.
-1-800-660-9840
+Call 1-800-562-3022.

 General Assistance Unemployable (GAU)

 A state-funded grant program that provides medical benefits and cash grants to persons who are mentally incapacitated and/or physically unemployable for 90 days from the date of application.
-1-877-501-2233
+Call 877-501-2233.